PRIVACY AND SECURITY

 - Counterfeiting is illegal.

-suppliers of counterfeit products do not hold valid business
+- Many manufacturers and suppliers of counterfeit products do not hold valid business licenses or pay taxes.

-manufactured with any type of quality or safety standards.
+- Counterfeit products are not manufactured with any type of quality or safety standards.

 - Counterfeit products can be made with inferior materials and/or ingredients/components that are harmful to both people and the environment.
 These products can fall apart and/or cause consumer injury.

 - Production facilities used to manufacture counterfeit products often use child or forced labor and do not have basic safety and wellbeing measures such as fire escapes and ventilation.

 - Research has shown that some counterfeit activity has funded organized crime syndicates and terrorist groups.
 When you buy counterfeit products, you are funding and supporting these criminal activities.

 HOW CAN I PROTECT MYSELF FROM BUYING COUNTERFEIT PRODUCTS ONLINE?